shortjared/botpong/README.md

 Bot Pong and a Midnight Eureka
 =======

 This project was for CS490 class.
-You can view the recap of the competition on [youtube](http://example.net/).

 Everything is built on the [HandyBoard](http://handyboard.com/hb/) (Built on the motorola 68HCxx), and using a lego robotics kit.